polyformproject/commercial.polyformproject.org/terms.md

 ## Termination

-Either side can terminate this agreement immediately if the other side breaches and fails to cure their breach within fourteen calendar days of notice.
+Either side can terminate this agreement immediately if the other side breaches and fails to cure their breach within fourteen days of notice.

 # Use